Exploring Vatican City – Your Guide For Everything

 The tradition of visiting all seven churches was started back in the 16th century in order to combine conviviality and the sharing of a common religious experience through the discovery of the history of the early Saints.
 In the beginning, a few friends and acquaintances would gather before dawn and set out on their walk.
 At each church, there would be prayer, hymn singing, lunch breaks and a brief sermon.
 The path covers twelve miles in Rome, but if you aren’t interested in walking that far, public transportation and taxis can make the journey that much easier.

-In addition to the Vatican and St. Peter’s Basilica, which is the largest church in the world, there are five other basilicas and a sanctuary that make up the Seven Pilgrim Churches of Rome:
+In addition to St. Peter’s Basilica, which is the largest church in the world, there are six other basilicas that make up the Seven Pilgrim Churches of Rome:

 The Seven Churches Visitation is a Roman Catholic tradition to visit seven churches on the evening of Maundy Thursday during Lent, but it is also done on Wednesday of Holy Week.
 During the Seven Churches Visitation, the faithful visit several churches to pray before the Blessed Sacrament in each church.
 Depending on the timing, you might encounter church services that you can either attend or wait until they are finished, before you can have a detailed tour of the church.